-A two-step proposal solicitation process will be utilized wherein interested stakeholders will first submit a letter of interest including the nominating-partner agency'sjurisdiction's contact information, a brief description of their project proposal and a high-level estimate of resources required.
+A two-step proposal solicitation process will be utilized wherein interested stakeholders will first submit a letter of interest including the partner agency's contact information, a brief description of their project proposal and a high-level estimate of resources required.
 Supplemental materials will be accepted if they contribute to the understanding of the project proposal.
 The set-aside manager will make a letter of interest form available on the website prior to the proposal solicitation opening.
 Interested stakeholders are strongly encouraged, but not required, to reach out to the set-aside manager prior to developing their letter of interest for informal discussions about their project concept.

 Following submittal of the proposals, DRCOG staff will review the letter of interest and request additional information if needed.
 Nominating jurisdictions will then meet with the set-aside manager to discuss their submitted proposal(s), project details, eligibility, resource assumptions and potential issues, outcomes and partnerships.
-Based on the letter of interest and discussions, DRCOG staff will evaluate and score proposals and invite eligible stakeholders to either participate in the Innovative Mobility Set-Aside cohort or submit a formal application, as if necessary.
+Based on the letter of interest and discussions, DRCOG staff will evaluate and score proposals and invite eligible stakeholders to submit a formal application, if necessary.